 Yes, every knife and sheath is handmade in the U.S.A. in our shop in Central Pennsylvania.
 I do everything in house, including heat treatment.
-I try my best to source all materials in the US and pride ourselves in searching for the best quality and not the cheapest price.
+I try my best to source all materials in the US and pride myself in searching for the best quality materials and not the cheapest price.
 Some steels are manufactured in Europe and must come from there.

 Do you offer a Military or public service discount?